dwhelan/training/js/README.md

 ## Install Node.js
 These katas require that `Node.js` be installed.
 Go to the [node site](https://nodejs.org/) and following the install instructions for your operating system.
-`npm`, the node package manager, will be installed when your install `Node.js`.
+`npm`, the node package manager, will be installed when you install `Node.js`.

 If you are running on Windows you will need to restart your computer in order for `Node.js` to work.